Bloch sphere: Density operators

 It is possible to generalize the construction of the Bloch ball to dimensions larger than 2, but the geometry of such a "Bloch body" is more complicated than that of a ball.

 Rotations

-A useful advantage of the Bloch sphere representation is that the evolution of the qubit state is describable by rotations of the Bloch sphere.
-The most concise explanation for why this is the case is that the Lie algebra for the group of unitary and hermitian matrices $SU(2)$ is isomorphic to the Lie algebra of the group of three dimensional rotations $SO(3)$.
+An advantage of the Bloch sphere representation is that the unitary evolution of a qubit state is described by rotations of the Bloch sphere.
+The reason is that the Lie algebra of the group $SU(2)$ of special unitary 2×2 matrices is isomorphic to the Lie algebra of the group $SO(3)$ of three-dimensional rotations.